Search and Spotlight

 Offer find and replace functionality.
 While searching is great for locating content, it’s not ideal when a user has to manually change each found result.
 If a search feature is accompanied by a replace feature, the user can automatically change all found results in a single step.

 Document searching is important, but not all apps are document-based.
-For example, some apps present content-rich views—like tables—that can be overwhelming when they're extensive.
-Users may appreciate the ability to filter these types of views in order to narrow in on specific items.
+For example, some apps present content-rich views—like a presentation in Keynote—that can be overwhelming when they're extensive.
+Users may appreciate the ability to filter these types of views to quickly find specific items.

 Use a search field and scope bar to enable content filtering in a view.
 A search field lets people initiate text-based searches in a large collection of values and a scope bar helps them refine or filter results.
 For guidance, see Search Fields, Scope Bars, and Scope Buttons.